AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ```

 ## A Work In Progress
 This selector syntax is a work in progress.
-Providing a fuller portion of SPARQL's expressiveness is being explored.
+Techniques for providing a fuller portion of SPARQL's expressiveness are being explored.

 ### Alternate Syntaxes
 Alternate syntaxes are under consideration including ones utilizing the `>` combinator: